vmahilevskyi/documentation/content/en/security/threats/_index.md

 ## Proactively block threats with Active Protection

+{{< callout url="https://docs.google.com/forms/d/e/1FAIpQLSfzQARsTPr3tiJDnS_4bGx7w35LDfAbGUggaUzHYoL0dIUMWQ/viewform" btn_hidden="false" header="Active Protection">}}

+Datadog is introducing a new feature called Active Protection to address the crypto threats detected in your environment automatically.
+Active Protection is in private beta.
+Fill out the form to request access.
+{{< /callout >}}

 By default, all OOTB Agent crypto mining threat detection rules are enabled and actively monitoring for threats.

 [Active Protection][10] enables you to proactively block and terminate crypto mining threats identified by the Datadog Agent threat detection rules.